MishC/HTML_CSS_JavaScript/README.md

 *moody_squares* - Changing color of the JS object on the click.
 Live: http://www.naturalsession.wz.cz/photos.html

-*paper-kit-2-html-v2.2.0* - Personal website about Norway using UI kit Creative Tim.
+*paper-kit-2-html-v2.2.0* - About Norway - UI kit Creative Tim.
 Code needs to be cleaned.
 Functions style in JS should be E6.
+(I was playing -> Looks ugly :D))

 *project-prettify_template* - Zero2Mastery (ZTM) layout.